Did you know: Midrive is the #1 national driving lesson provider on Trustpilot! Find out more.

 #1.
 Practice makes perfect

 The more you practice, the more prepared you’ll feel for your theory test.
 Make sure you’ve done enough practice to pull the facts off the top of your head.
+If you're currently taking driving lessons then make sure you absorb all the information your instructor tells you when you're behind the wheel - it could definitely feed into your theory test!

 #2.
 But don’t just memorise questions and answers